 nvm install node

 Alternative: FNM is a sleek and quick new NVM alternative which is built in Rust.
 As it is run as a compiled binary, it is far more performant and can work on Windows without the need for a separate version.
-Its usage is very similar to NVM and can help in installing, using, and listing Node.js versions by issuing the commands like fnm install, fnm use, and fnm ls respectively.
+Its usage is very similar to NVM and can help in installing, using, and listing Node.js versions by issuing commands like fnm install, fnm use, and fnm ls respectively.

 Troubleshooting Common Issues